 Twenty years and one new country later, helping people has become her formal career.

-Hade will graduate from USM this spring with a Bachelor of Arts in Social and Behavioral Sciences degree with a concentration in social work — the first in her family to get a four-year degree.
+Hade graduated from USM this spring with a Bachelor of Arts in Social and Behavioral Sciences degree with a concentration in social work — the first in her family to get a four-year degree.
 She plans to get her master’s in social work, also from USM.

 “I can’t wait to practice, to become a licensed social worker,” she said.